389ds/389ds.github.io/docs/389ds/design/matching-rule-in-chain.md

 When evaluating an *extensible filter* (see filterindex.c:extensible_candidate) with *1.2.840.113556.1.4.1941*, the In chain <a href="#mr_values2keys">callback</a> returns (*SLAPI_PLUGIN_MR_KEYS*) the set of database keys (*nsuniqueid*) that match the direct/nested assertion equality test.

 The *nsuniqueid* index is then lookup (*indextype_EQUALITY*) to get for each key (*nsuniqueid*) the ID list.
 For a given *nsuniqueid*, the ID list contains one ID.
 The set of database keys (*nsuniqueid*) is then translated into a ID list that is the **union** (*idl_union*) of the corresponding ID of each nsuniqueid.

+## limitations

+Because such matching rule is expensive to compute, it is not enable by default.
+To enable it you need to run **dsconf instance schema matchingrules enable inChainMatch** and **dsctl instance restart**.
+Another option is to enable the MR by default but add a config parameter **dsconf instance config replace nsslapd-inchainmatch-enabled=on**.

+The use of the *inChain* matching rule, is limited to bound user having **SLAPI_ACL_READ** access to the entry **oid=1.2.840.113556.1.4.1941,cn=features,cn=config** (similarly to *sync_feature_allowed*).
+If any users is allowed to use this MR just ADD the following ACI to aci: **(targetattr != "aci")(version 3.0; acl "InChain Matching Rule"; allow( read, search ) userdn = "ldap:///all";)**

+For performance reasons, the membership attribute used in the InChain matching rule must be indexed.
+This can be tested with a new slapi-private function that export *is_indexed*.

 # Tests